 Get the most bang for your buck with Purex.
 It's unscented and made with hypoallergenic ingredients so that it's gentle on sensitive skin.

-Touting impressively high ratings on both Target and Walmart's sites, several shoppers have said it's become their go-to for sensitive skin.
+Touting impressively high ratings on both Target and Walmart's sites, several shoppers have said this detergent has become their go-to for sensitive skin.
+According to the brand, it's unscented, hypoallergenic and fragrance-free.

-This sustainable option bears the NEA seal of acceptance.
-One bottle can tackle 32 standard loads of laundry and it's also septic safe.
+This sustainable option bears the NEA seal of acceptance and is a certified EPA Safer Choice Fragrance-Free Partner.
+One bottle can tackle 32 standard loads of laundry and it's also septic-safe.

 This detergent from The Honest Company has several certifications, including National Eczema Association Accepted and EPA Safer Choice Approved.
 According to the brand, it's specially designed for sensitive skin.
 "As an adult with sensitive skin issues and eczema I find this detergent to be effective and without ingredients that would otherwise irritate my skin," wrote one reviewer on the brand's site.

-Another NEA-accepted pick, you might know Dreft for their baby detergent (which also has a NEA-accepted version).
-It's hypoallergenic and made with zero percent dyes or phosphates.
+Another NEA-accepted pick, you might recognize Dreft for their popular baby detergent.
+This family-friendly version is hypoallergenic and made with zero percent dyes or phosphates, according to the brand.

-With an almost-perfect rating from over 21,000 verified Amazon shoppers, these hypoallergenic liquid detergent pacs are designed to play the role of detergent, stain remover and color protector.
+With an almost-perfect rating from over 22,000 verified Amazon shoppers, these hypoallergenic liquid detergent pacs are designed to play the role of detergent, stain remover and color protector.
+The brand recommends using one pac for regular loads, two pacs for large loads and three pacs for extra-large loads.

-Consumer Reports called this detergent the "best for sensitive skin" in a ranking of best and worst laundry detergents from last year and reviewers seem to agree.
+Consumer Reports called this detergent the "best for sensitive skin" in a ranking of best and worst laundry detergents from 2021 and reviewers seem to agree.
+The description says it's dye-free and perfume-free.